hitichouhan/JavaScriptexamples/README.md

 # JavaScriptexamples
-I practiced some problem statement and used JavaScript for coding.
+I practiced few problems and used JavaScript for coding.